The key to success in Japanese markets: Insights from Hubspot localization expert Satomi Shimizu

 Loie Favre: What are the preferred social platforms in Japan, and how can companies use them to engage with a Japanese audience?

 In Japan, we use a social messaging app called LINE.
 It’s the most popular messenger in Japan, and many businesses use it.
-For example, you can join a company’s Line channel to receive notifications with discount codes and promotions.
+For example, you can join a company’s LINE channel to receive notifications with discount codes and promotions.

 Instagram, YouTube, TikTok, and even Facebook are also popular.
 However, there aren’t so many LinkedIn users, and I’m unaware of any local alternatives.